projectinnovatenewark/csx2/environment-setup/pi_environment_setup.md

 `cd python-work`

-<div>You can use any of the above methods for creating and editing the file, or you can use the following commands:</div>
+<div>You can use any of the listed methods for creating and editing the file, or you can use the following commands:</div>

 `cat <<EOF>> hello_world.py`
 <div>then in the prompt:</div>